McGeorge Rugby Football Club Held Alumni/Student Reunion in April

 April 21, 2014

-The Pacific McGeorge Rugby Annual Alumni/Student Weekend Festival was held April 11-13, 2014.
+The McGeorge Rugby Annual Alumni/Student Weekend Festival was held April 11-13, 2014.
 University of the Pacific recently recognized the law school's Rugby Football Team as the "most spirited school organization" across all three University campuses.

 Beginning the Academic Year 1981-1982, a group of young law students, possibly inspired by the success of the Cal-Berkley Collegiate Rugby Club, set out to establish a team to call their own.
 Initially to be called "The McGeorge Bucks" (referencing the colloquial term for money), the team renamed itself "The McGeorge Ducks" the same year, owing to the heavy rainy season, and the many puddles, which had to be navigated to practice and play.